liquibase/gradle-liquibase-plugin/README.md

 Parameters for Liquibase commands are configured in the `liquibase` block inside the build.gradle file.
 This block contains a series of, "activities", each defining a series of Liquibase parameters.
 Any method in an "activity" is assumed to be a Liquibase command line parameter.
-For example, including `changeLogFile 'myfile.groovy'` in an activity does the same thing as `--changeLogfile=myfile.groovy` would do on the command line.
+For example, including `changelogFile 'myfile.groovy'` in an activity does the same thing as `--changelog-file=myfile.groovy` would do on the command line.
 Including `difftypes 'data'` in an activity does the same thing as `difftypes=data` would do on the command line, etc.  The Liquibase documentation details all the valid command line parameters.
 The `liquibase` block also has an optional "runList", which determines which activities are run for each task.
 If no runList is